lcflint/zendemo/README.md

 # zendemo

-OpenGL-based voxel terrain demo using the marching cubes algorithm, featuring an endless network of colourful caves.
+An endless network of colourful caves built using OpenGL and Rust.
+The caves are generated using a Worley noise sampler and the marching cubes algorithm.

 ## Getting Started
 ### Prerequisites